Bloomington

 Sunflowers growing beside a building entrance, lit by warm evening light.

-At the Bloomington Center for Connection, our work is organized around four interconnected pathways.
+At the Bloomington Center for Connection, our work is organized around three interconnected pathways.

 • Heal focuses on therapeutic services that support individuals, couples, and groups in repairing disconnection and building resilience through relationship.